NikolayS/postgres_dba/README.md

 ## Requirements

-You need to have psql version 10, but the Postgres server itself can be older – most tools work with it.
+**You need to have psql version 10**, but the Postgres server itself can be older – most tools work with it.
+You can install postgresql-client library version 10 on your machine and use it to work with Postgres server version 9.6 and older – in this case postgres_dba will work.
+But you do need to have psql from the latest (version 10) Postgres release.

 Using alternative psql pager called "pspg" is highly recommended (but not required): https://github.com/okbob/pspg.

 ## Installation